iij0/ChemoCaffe/README.txt

-The python caffe wrapper: ChemoCaffe.py
+ChemoCaffe is a python wrapper for Caffe.
+It's purpose is to automate the training and testing of DNN's while only having to modify one configuration file.

-To use ChemoCaffe requires the bellow listed software installed:
+ChemoCaffe requires the following software:
 ================================================================================
 List of software required:
 1) Caffe rc3 : https://github.com/BVLC/caffe/releases/tag/rc3